lsst-sqre/gafaelfawr/docs/index.rst

 History and decisions made during its development are documented in :sqr:`069`.
 Read those documents for a more complete picture of how Gafaelfawr fits into a larger identity management system.

-Gafaelfawr is named for Glewlwyd Gafaelfawr, the knight who challenges King Arthur in *Pa gur yv y porthaur?* and, in later stories, is a member of his court and acts as gatekeeper.
-Gafaelfawr is pronounced (very roughly) gah-VILE-vahwr.
-(If you speak Welsh and can provide a better pronunciation guide, please open an issue!)

 .. toctree::
    :maxdepth: 2
    :caption: Usage